 Rolling On With HS (Part 2): Dealing With Negativity Around Your Mobility Aids

-Using a mobility aid for HS is probably a lot more common than you think.
-1 in 5 people with HS will use a mobility aid in their lifetime, either during treatment (at a hospital or doctor's office) or permanently like me!
-Unfortunately, ableism exists, and not everyone will always be understanding, accepting, or kind.
+Using a mobility aid for HS is probably a lot more common than you think and unfortunately, ableism exists, and not everyone will always be understanding, accepting, or kind.
 With HS often being an ‘invisible illness’ due to lesions being kept under wraps, many people do not understand our struggle and therefore won’t understand your choice to use a mobility aid.
 Guess what?
 IT HAS NOTHING TO DO WITH THEM.
 Here are some tips to help you navigate uncomfortable situations with your mobility aid.

 If a stranger asks you why you’re using a mobility aid, the first thing to do is to take a deep breath.
 These questions can be jarring and upsetting, but you deserve to communicate and be heard.
 I like to use one of the following statements: “Why do you feel entitled to my private medical information?”
 Turning the question back on them in a firm way points out how inappropriate the question is without having to directly say “Hey, you don’t have a right to ask me that.”
 Although feel free to say that too!